What Is a 503A Pharmacy? Key Facts & Regulations

 Regulatory Context and Industry Response

-While no currently marketed products appear to be affected, the proposal signals increased regulatory scrutiny of compounding practices.
+While the FDA has not identified specific currently marketed products affected by the proposal, the rule reflects increased regulatory attention to compounded drug product complexity.
 The new rule comes in the aftermath of increased interest in compounding semaglutide and related GLP-1 products, but it has been in the making for over 20 years—a period of tremendous changes in compounding regulation.

 Industry groups, including the Alliance for Pharmacy Compounding (APC), have raised concerns that the proposed rule exceeds FDA authority by allowing entire categories of drugs to be added to DDC lists.
 They argue this approach could restrict access to entire classes of compounded therapies rather than addressing risks at the individual product level.